Postdoctoral Physician Scientist Training

 Dermatology Department

-Emergency medicine has a research professional development track for interested residents to get the time and mentorship they need for meaningful, long-term research projects within the domains of both clinical research and the basic sciences.
+Emergency medicine has a physician scientist training track for interested residents to get the time and mentorship they need for meaningful, long-term research projects within the domains of both clinical research and the basic sciences.
 Residents have several opportunities during residency training to receive practical and didactic training in research methodology.
 They are required to complete and disseminate findings from a scholarly project before graduation.
 Opportunities for training include:

 • Mentored apprenticeship by working with faculty on a federal/industry-funded projects